dshivnit/cyber-security-course/cyber-security-course/1.0 Types of Attacks & Defense/1.2 Defense/Splunk.md

 	- Reconnaissance
 		- An attempt to discover and collect information about a target
 	- Weaponization
+		- Malware can be created to avoid detection, and so on
+		- Establish domains similar to the target domain to trick users
+		- Create a C2 (Command and Control) server for the post-exploitation communication/activity and so on
 	- Delivery
 	- Exploitation
 		- Attackers would need to exploit any found vulnerabilities (or selected ones) to gain access to systems
 	- Installation
+		- After a successful exploit, an attacker may attempt to install a backdoor or an application that will gain persistence or to gain further control of the system.
 	- Command and Control
 	- Actions on Objectives